yifso/nteract/docs/notes/mythic-group.md

 #### Store

-You get a store from a set of mythic packages, which has all the appropriate reducers and epics already in place:
+A set of mythic packages yields a store.
+This store has all the appropriate reducers and epics in place.

 ```typescript
 type NonPrivateState = { foo: string };